Admissions Requirements Procedure - 50.03.02

 The award of high school credit based on HCC coursework is arranged through a student’s high school and does not involve the college in any way.

-High school juniors and seniors may enroll part-time (up to two classes per term) at the college during the academic year and the summers prior to the junior and senior years.
+High school students juniors and seniors may enroll part-time at the college through HCC’s Dual Enrollment program.
 Credits earned may apply toward high school graduation under certain circumstances.
-HCPSS students will receive discounted tuition rates.
-The early entrance program has been designed to facilitate the enrollment process.
-Students who participate in this program must complete early entrance application procedures.
+High school students who reside in Howard County and who are dually enrolled at HCC in credit classes during the fall, winter or spring semesters are eligible for a discount on tuition.
+Private school or home-schooled students are also eligible.
+The Dual Enrollment program has been designed to facilitate the enrollment process.
+Students who participate in this program must complete Dual Enrollment application procedures.
 Public and private schools also have their own procedures that must be followed.

 Gifted and Talented Students